erincameron11/erincameron11.github.io/_posts/2024-01-24-balloon-pop.md

 ## Implementation
 The application was implemented in Visual Studio Code.
 Audio input was utilized to sense blow intensity.

+HTML and CSS were used for front-end styling of the balloon, and animation.
+JavaScript was used to accept and process audio input from the users microphone.
+This audio input was then analyzed to find the average sound intensity input, and then this data was used to create balloon animations and actions.

+First, the application requests permission to access the machines microphone.
 ![Balloon Microphone](https://raw.githubusercontent.com/erincameron11/erincameron11.github.io/master/images/balloon-microphone.png)

+Click Start to begin.
 ![Balloon Start](https://raw.githubusercontent.com/erincameron11/erincameron11.github.io/master/images/balloon-start.png)

 Once the intensity passes a certain threshold, the balloon begins to inflate.